fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

    </a>
 </p>

-# FingerprintJS Pro Vue 3
+# Fingerprint Pro Vue 3

 [Fingerprint](https://fingerprint.com/) is a device intelligence platform offering 99.5% accurate visitor identification.

-FingerprintJS Pro Vue is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Vue 3 application.
+Fingerprint Pro Vue is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Vue 3 application.

 ## Requirements